Third Shot Growth

 That means:

-- Showing up in local search results for event and lesson queries
+1. Local search visibility — Showing up in results for event and lesson queries

-- Having landing pages that speak directly to group organizers
+2. Targeted landing pages — Content that speaks directly to group organizers

-- Making it easy for corporate planners to inquire and book
+3. Easy inquiry paths — Making it simple for corporate planners to reach you

 The facilities that figure this out don't have empty court problems.
 They have waiting lists.